 Still, it can be useful to describe the method geometrically, since it might be more intuitive to use in applications, just like for Theorem~\ref{thm:2kneser} with Fano switching.
 Moreover, in this way, we complete the description of Eight vertex AH-switching that was started by Abiad and Haemers in \cite[Section~6]{AHswitching}.

-\begin{lemma} Label the vertices of a cube as follows: Then \(v\in\mathcal{V}_R\) if and only if \(v\) is equal to \(0\), \(\mathbb{1}\) or the characteristic vector of an affine plane of the cube, seen as \(\mathrm{AG}(3,2)\), i.e.\ it is either a face of the cube, a plane connecting two opposite edges, or a set of four nonadjacent vertices.
+\begin{lemma} Label the vertices of a cube as follows: We have that \(v\in\mathcal{V}_R\) if and only if \(v=0\) or \(v=\mathbb{1}\) or \(v\) is the characteristic vector of an affine plane of the cube, seen as \(\mathrm{AG}(3,2)\).
+That is, it is either a face of the cube, a plane connecting two opposite edges, or a set of four non-adjacent vertices.
 Let \(\pi\) be the permutation \((12)(385476)\).
 If \(v\) is the characteristic vector of a face, then \(R_\text{cube}^Tv=\pi(v)\).
 If \(v\) corresponds to a plane connecting opposite edges, then \(R_\text{cube}^Tv=\mathbb{1}-v\).
-If it describes a set of four nonadjacent vertices, then \(R_\text{cube}^Tv=v\). \end{lemma} \begin{proof} This follows by straightforward verification.
+If it describes a set of four non-adjacent vertices, then \(R_\text{cube}^Tv=v\). \end{lemma} \begin{proof} This follows by straightforward verification.
 There are 16 cases to consider.
 See Appendix~\ref{app:code} for a verification by computer. \end{proof}

-This description intuitively tells us that there might be some reducible cases from Fano switching, since fixing one point on the cube and looking at the planes through it, is the same as looking at the lines of the Fano plane.
+This description intuitively tells us that some of the cases of cube switching are reducible to a product involving Fano switching, since fixing one point on the cube and looking at the planes through it, is the same as looking at the lines of the Fano plane.
 Moreover, the admissible vectors \(v\) are the codewords of the extended Hamming code, a self-dual linear \([8,4,4]\)-code, which can be derived from the incidence matrix of the Fano plane.

 Abiad and Haemers \cite[Section~6]{AHswitching} already noted that \(\mathcal{B}_{R_\text{cube}}\) contains 1504 elements, which is too much to describe.
 However, up to complementation and conjugation (see Lemma~\ref{lem:symmetry}), there are only 40, and they are all reducible.